Submit a Gateway 2 application to BSR

 This means senior individuals in construction companies cannot hide behind corporate structures.
 If you have responsibility for building safety decisions and get them wrong, you face personal prosecution.

-Limitation periods: There is no time limit for prosecuting building regulations contraventions.
-Enforcement action can be taken up to 10 years after completion of works.
+Limitation periods: Prosecution time limits for building regulations contraventions have been removed - the offence is now triable either way.
+Local authorities can serve section 36 enforcement notices up to 10 years after completion of the work.
 Problems discovered years later can still result in prosecution.

 Follow these steps to ensure compliance when developing higher-risk buildings: